Equestria: Draconequi

+Hostile

+Windigos

+Windigos (not Wendigos) are ghostly winter spirits that feed on hatred, resentment, and conflict; causing extreme cold and blizzards, as shown in the A Hearth's Warming Tail and "Hearth's Warming Eve"; they are manifestations of negative emotions that historically divided the pony tribes, freezing the land in an ice age until friendship united them.

+Nightmare

+The Nightmare Forces in My Little Pony: Friendship is Magic comics are shadowy, dream-weaving entities led by figures like Shadowfright, who seek to spread fear by creating nightmares and possessing ponies, notably transforming Princess Luna into Nightmare Moon and later corrupting Rarity into Nightmare Rarity, using their dark magic to torment ponies with their deepest fears through nightmares, aiming to corrupt and possess them, and plunge Equestria into eternal darkness.

 Geography

 Equestria is the largest equine nation, stretching across a continent that touches the northern arctic and subarctic poles.
-Equestria reaches from the western Luna Ocean to the eastern Celestia Sea, bordering the northern Crystal Empire and the southern Queendom of Changelings.
+Equestria reaches from the Undiscovered West's Luna Ocean to the eastern Celestia Sea's Griffish Isles; bordering the Frozen North's Crystal Empire and Yakyakington Mountains; to the Mysterious South's Forbidden Forests, The Badlands and Queendom of Changelings.

 The Equestrian continent's diverse geography ranges, biomes, provinces, and settlements are modeled after or based on North American cities and the Nearctic realm.
 The full geography of Equestria is currently unexplored and evolving to fit the needs of the show writers.
 The Equestrian-explored portion of the continent is flanked by two vast oceans, bounded to the north by the mountainous Frozen North region and extends across the northern and southern hemispheres, ending with the Bone Dry Desert that borders the Mysterious South region.
 However, a map included in the Friendship Is Magic film indicates vast areas beyond these regions.

 Like Earth, Equestria's world has one moon and is depicted as part of a solar system.
 Questions regarding heliocentrism or geocentrism are complicated by the fact that Celestia and Luna can move the Sun and Moon, respectively, at a mere whim.
 Similar constellations exist; with the caveat that most are also dangerous monsters, such as Canis Major and Ursa Minor.
 About the "Human World," it is unclear if Equestria is located in a parallel universe, or somewhere in the same universe as Earth.

 Notable settlements, territories, dependencies, and major population centers in Equestria are identified throughout the series and used as the setting for one or more episodes.
 Most minor locations, or vaguely referenced areas outside Equestria, both in the television series and associated media are not specified whether these locations are part of Equestria or not.
 The films, television series, and other franchise media take place in many locations and their exact affiliation with Equestria is not explored.